 These two seasons also saw William play a role with the embryonic Glamorgan CCC, firstly serving on the Glamorgan committee and helping to advise about the abilities of several young players.
 He also appeared in the trial match against Llwynypia in 1888 before going on the county club’s London tour in 1889, besides leading the Glamorgan side in their match later that summer against the MCC at the Arms Park.

-WILLIAMS, William Henry.
+WILLIAMS, William Herbert.

 Batting Record